-1. To set and review the annual internal audit programme - ensuring that the internal audit function is adequately resourced (not carried out by a member of the senior leadership team) and has appropriate standing within each Trust.

-- 2. To review the reports and recommendations of the internal audit, together with the appropriateness of executive management's response. - 3.
-To monitor the implementation of actions agreed by executive management in response to reports from the external auditor
+- 1. To set and review the annual internal audit programme ensuring that the internal audit function is independent and objective and provides coverage across the year. - 2.
+To review the reports and recommendations of the internal audit, together with the appropriateness of executive management's response. - 3.
+To monitor the implementation of actions agreed by executive management in response to reports from the external auditor .